8 Ways To Calm Anxiety While Pregnant

 To reduce anxiety at night, consider incorporating a nightly routine

-1. create a safe, comfortable sleep environment with blackout curtains and a sound a machine
+1. Create a safe, comfortable sleep environment with blackout curtains and a sound machine

-3. take a warm both an hour before bed and add 5-7 drops of Lavender essential oil or rose oils
+3. Take a warm bath an hour before bed and add 5-7 drops of Lavender essential oil or rose oil

-5. have your partner give you a massage before sleep
+5. Have your partner give you a massage before you go to sleep

-7. avoid caffeine, television, and spicey meals within 2 hours of sleep
+7. Avoid caffeine, television, and spicy meals within 2 hours of sleep

 Previous